-Our second contribution is to highlight that, in the absence of a strong tax-benefit linkage, statutory incidence matters for the economic incidence at the individual level.
-In the case of the income tax reform nominally incident on employees, we find that the tax increase was fully passed through to workers in the form of lower earnings.
-Conversely, we find that both the increases in employer payroll taxes with no tax-benefit linkage and the corporate income tax credit akin to an employer payroll tax cut were fully passed through to employers and had no impact on workers' earnings.
-While our results do not necessarily invalidate standard incidence analysis at a broader level of aggregation, e.g., incidence at the firm level or the market level, they challenge the conventional view that payroll taxes are entirely passed through to workers at the individual level.
+Specifically, for the two payroll tax reforms with strong tax-benefit linkage, we find that increases in both employer and employee taxes were fully passed through to affected workers within five to six years.
+By contrast, for reforms without tax-benefit linkage, incidence at the individual level was aligned with statutory incidence.
+In the case of the income tax reform nominally incident on employees, the tax increase was fully passed through to workers in the form of lower earnings.
+Conversely, increases in employer payroll taxes without tax-benefit linkage and the corporate income tax credit (akin to an employer payroll tax cut) had no impact on workers' earnings.
+While our results, which are robust to a wide range of sensitivity checks, do not necessarily invalidate standard incidence analysis at a broader level of aggregation-such as firm-level or market-level incidence-they challenge the conventional view that payroll taxes are entirely passed through to workers at the individual level.

-To strengthen the external validity of our results beyond the French context, we conduct a meta-analysis of existing studies on the incidence of payroll taxes and income taxes.
+To strengthen the external validity of our findings beyond the French context, we conduct a meta-analysis of existing studies on the incidence of payroll and income taxes.
 This analysis takes into account both the presence of tax-benefit linkage and the statutory incidence of these taxes.
-In our examination of twenty-six estimates of pass-through rates of employer payroll taxes to workers, we find an average pass-through of 102% for the nine payroll tax reforms with strong tax-benefit linkage.
-In contrast, the average pass-through is 16% for the payroll tax reforms with no tax-benefit linkage.
+In our examination of twenty-six estimates of pass-through rates of employer payroll taxes to workers, we find an average pass-through of 103% for the nine payroll tax reforms with strong tax-benefit linkage.
+In contrast, the average passthrough is 16% for the payroll tax reforms with no tax-benefit linkage.
 This difference in pass-through is statistically significant and robust to controlling for potential confounders such as macroeconomic and labor market conditions.
 We then examine eight estimates of the pass-through of employee payroll taxes or income taxes.
-Here, we find an average pass-through to workers of 98%, with no statistically significant difference based on tax-benefit linkage.
+Here, we find an average pass-through to workers of 98%, with no statistically significant difference based on taxbenefit linkage.
 Hence, tax-benefit linkage appears as an empirically relevant factor in reconciling the highly heterogeneous and seemingly conflicting estimates of payroll tax incidence across existing studies.
 When these taxes are strongly tied to future benefits, they are fully shifted to workers, whereas in the absence of tax-benefit linkage, the tax burden at the individual level seems more aligned with statutory incidence.